madcampos/madcampos.github.io/src/content/blog/2024/01/pagespeed-score-bragging.md

 ## Version 1.0

 It is interesting to think about how the site came to be.
-Before using astro for building it the first attempt of producing a site was in plain HTML and using [vite](https://vitejs.dev/).
-It still didn't have any Javascript and was blazingly fast.
+Before using astro for building it the first attempt of producing a site was in plain HTML and using [Vite](https://vitejs.dev/).
+It still didn't have any JavaScript and was blazingly fast.

 The whole philosophy on how I approach building things is to keep it simple and use the tools available in the best way possible.
 That means my [first markup](https://github.com/madcampos/madcampos.github.io/blob/f6193b99dec205c840a92088ddb463ae0c6b486b/src/index.html) was already quite accessible.